Dthird/dthird.github.io/source/_posts/leetcode204-Count-Primes.md

 ## Description:
 [Link](https://leetcode.com/problems/count-primes/)

-Count the number of prime numbers less than a non-negative number, n.
+Count the number of prime numbers less than a non-negative number n.

 ## Credits:
 Special thanks to [@mithmatt]() for adding this problem and creating all test cases.
 # 2. Analysis
 Hint:

 1. Let's start with a isPrime function.
 To determine if a number is prime, we need to check if it is not divisible by any number less than n.
-The runtime complexity of isPrime function would be O(n) and hence counting the total prime numbers up to n would be $$O(n^{2})$$.
+The runtime complexity of isPrime function would be O(n) and hence counting the total prime numbers up to n would be $O(n^{2})$.
 Could we do better?

 2. As we know the number must not be divisible by any number > n / 2, we can immediately cut the total iterations half by dividing only up to n / 2.
 Could we still do better?